Choosing where your baby sleeps is one of the first decisions you will probably have to make as a parent.

 - If your baby stirs or cries during the night you can easily settle them back to sleep.

-Bedside sleeping means you have the benefits bed sharing parents have but also have a separate space for you all to sleep in.
-The same health and safety guidelines which have been published for bed sharing, see below, still apply if you choose to adopt the bedside cot as you will also at times be moving your baby into bed with you.
+Bedside sleeping also means you have the benefits that bed-sharing parents have but a separate space for you all to sleep in as well.
+The same health and safety guidelines which have been published for bed sharing, see below, still apply if you choose to adopt the bedside cot as, you may also at times move your baby into bed with you.

 The Department of Health advises that sharing a bed with your baby should be avoided if one or both parents:

 - Has taken any drugs that affect perception, cause drowsiness or affect depth of sleep.

 - Is excessively tired to the extent that this might affect being able to respond to the baby.